mlswg/mls-protocol/draft-ietf-mls-protocol.md

   for the member.
 * When a member receives a Commit with an UpdatePath whose LeafNode has a new credential for the committer.
+* When an `external_senders` extension is added to the group, or an existing `external_senders` extension is updated.

 In cases where a member's credential is being replaced, such as Update and Commit cases above, the AS MUST also verify that the set of presented